chenzx921020/MoEQuant/Tables_for_R4_ZiDj.md

 ---

-**Table R3: Time Cost Comparison of GPTQ and MoEQuant, for EBSS, we implement it on GPU A800, enabling the simultaneous generation of multiple batches of data.**
+**Table R3: Time Cost Analysis of GPTQ vs. MoEQuant for MoE LLM Quantization.** For MoEQuant, it generates 128 sequences of 512 length, in order to make full use of the computing power to improve efficiency, we stitch multiple sequences together in the batch dimension.
+All experiments are completed on a single card A800.

 | Model            | Method   | Time Cost |
 | ---------------- | -------- | --------- |